Geraldo Perdomo Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have a 4.45 team ERA that ranks 20th across all MLB pitching staffs.
+- The Phillies' 4.53 team ERA ranks 21st among all league pitching staffs.

-- The Phillies rank 11th in baseball in home runs allowed (69 total, 1.1 per game).
+- Phillies pitchers combine to surrender 70 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- The lefty last appeared in relief on Friday, when he threw one inning against the Los Angeles Dodgers, allowing three earned runs while giving up two hits.
+- The righty last pitched on Thursday against the Detroit Tigers, when he threw 7 1/3 innings, allowing no earned runs while giving up one hit.

-- The 31-year-old has a 3.61 ERA and 11.7 strikeouts per nine innings across 17 games this season, while allowing a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.